quat1024/garden/garden/lean_functions.md

 ## Typeclass arguments in square brackets

 If you mention a typeclass in square brackets to the left of the colon, you can use the typeclass inside the function.

-Of course, this is most useful when your function also takes type arguments.
+Of course, this is most useful when type arguments appear inside the requested typeclass.

 ```lean
 def add {α : Type} [Add α] : α → α → α